-It isn't always easy to tell a male cat from a female cat, and it can be even more difficult to sex a kitten or a neutered male.
+It isn't always easy to tell a male cat from a female cat, and it's even more difficult to sex a kitten or a neutered male.
 There are, however, telltale signs and behaviors that can make it easier to determine a cat's sex.
-Once a cat or kitten has been successfully sexed, unless the owner is a cat breeder, it's important to find a good vet who can spay or neuter this pet.
+Once a cat or kitten has been successfully sexed, unless the owner is a cat breeder, it's important to find a good vet who can spay or neuter the pet.

 For those adopting a kitten, chances are the new pet is only a few weeks old.
-Tiny kittens are so immature that it's nearly impossible to tell their gender.
+Newborn and tiny kittens are so immature that it's nearly impossible to tell their sex.
 Once they're six or eight weeks old, however, their genitalia becomes more visually obvious.
 The penis, however, is not normally visible in male cats, and it's unlikely that the owner will be able to feel or see the scrotum.
 Thus, apparent lack of a penis or testes is not an indication that a kitten is female.

 As a rule of thumb, breeders use "punctuation marks" to identify the sex of younger cats or neutered cats.
 To do this, raise the pet's tail gently; start by petting gently and try scratching the cat's lower back as he or she may raise the tail automatically as purring begins.